Ask a Lawyer: Can Bankruptcy Stop Wage Garnishment?

 Trusteeship

-In some states, you can ask the court to appoint a trustee that will pay your creditors based on one lump payment you make to the trustee.
+In some states, you can ask the court to appoint a trustee who will pay your creditors based on one lump payment you make to the trustee.
 While in trusteeship, creditors are not allowed to garnish your wages.

 Exemption

 You can also ask the court to stop wage garnishment because you qualify for an exemption.
 Wage garnishment exemption laws exist at the state level, so check out the laws of your state.
 Most states require you to submit an exemption form in order to stop garnishment.
-Many states allow wage garnishment exemptions for people who have recently received government assistance such as food stamps or medical assistance.
+Many states allow wage garnishment exemptions for people recently receiving government assistance such as food stamps or medical assistance.

 Creditor Violation

-Sometimes creditors take more money out of paychecks than they are legally allowed to take.
+Sometimes, creditors take more money out of paychecks than they are legally allowed to take.
 Federal law states that creditors can only garnish the lower of:

-- the difference between your disposable earnings and 30 times the federal minimum wage.
+- The difference between your disposable earnings and 30 times the federal minimum wage

 Some states also have laws allowing for less of your paycheck to be subject to wage garnishment, so check out the laws of your state.